ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 ### Locating the certificate CRN
 {: #locating-cert-crn}

-When you configure authentication for a client-to-site VPN server during provisioning using the UI, you can choose to specify the Secrets manager and SSL certificate, or the certificate's CRN.
-You might want to do this if you cannot view the Secrets manager in the menu, which means you don't have access to the Secrets manager instance.
+When you configure authentication for a client-to-site VPN server during provisioning using the UI, you can choose to specify the Secrets Manager and SSL certificate, or the certificate's CRN.
+You might want to do this if you cannot view the Secrets Manager in the menu, which means you don't have access to the Secrets manager instance.
 Keep in mind that you must enter the CRN if using the API to create a client-to-site VPN server.

-To obtain the CRN, you must have permission to access the Secrets manager instance.
+To obtain the CRN, you must have permission to access the Secrets Manager instance.
 {: note}

 To find a certificate's CRN, follow these steps: